Soy sauce made from soy and wheat (shoyu), low sodium

 Compare Soy sauce made from soy and wheat (shoyu), low sodium

-See how Soy sauce made from soy and wheat (shoyu), low sodium compares to other foods:
+See how Soy sauce made from soy and wheat (shoyu), low sodium compares to other foods in terms of nutrition:

-- Soy sauce made from soy and wheat (shoyu), low sodium vs Lima beans, large, mature seeds, raw
+- Soy sauce made from soy and wheat (shoyu), low sodium vs Hyacinth beans, mature seeds, cooked, boiled, with salt

-- Soy sauce made from soy and wheat (shoyu), low sodium vs Lima beans, large, mature seeds, cooked, boiled, without salt
+- Soy sauce made from soy and wheat (shoyu), low sodium vs Lentils, mature seeds, cooked, boiled, with salt

-- Soy sauce made from soy and wheat (shoyu), low sodium vs Lima beans, large, mature seeds, canned
+- Soy sauce made from soy and wheat (shoyu), low sodium vs Mung beans, mature seeds, cooked, boiled, with salt

-- Soy sauce made from soy and wheat (shoyu), low sodium vs Lima beans, thin seeded (baby), mature seeds, raw
+- Soy sauce made from soy and wheat (shoyu), low sodium vs Mungo beans, mature seeds, cooked, boiled, with salt

 More in Legumes and Legume Products